farzadrastegar/setup-hadoop/README.md

 3. Setup pawssordless ssh and hostnames on all the nodes in hadoop cluster.

    3.1.
-Run the following script on the frontend machine.
+Run the following script on the frontend machine to setup passwordless ssh.

          $ ./pre0-after-linux-installation.bash <usernames> <ip-addresses> <desired-hostnames>